You have heard about inbound marketing but the thing is:

 People want more videos from brands and marketers!

 Videos convert better than text content.
-Whether you’re trying to sell a product or trying to enroll more students into your program, you have to add more videos in your marketing.
+Whether you’re trying to sell a product or enroll more students into your program, you have to add more videos to your marketing.

 In fact, if you look at the research closely, you’ll notice how millennials respond to videos more than emails.
 Media is changing the inbound marketing scenario.